-The eighth cranial nerve (nerve of hearing) that connects the inner ear to the brainstem and that is responsible for the sensations of hearing and balance; it sends signals from the cochlea in the inner ear to the brain.
+The 8th cranial nerve (nerve of hearing) that connects the inner ear to the brainstem and is responsible for the sensations of hearing and balance; it sends signals from the cochlea in the inner ear to the brain.

-A non-invasive diagnostic hearing test for children who are otherwise impossible to test.
+A non-invasive diagnostic hearing test for infants and children who are at high risk for hearing loss due to auditory nerve or cortex damage or who are otherwise impossible to test.
 Electrodes are used to evaluate the neurotransmission of auditory stimuli.
 May also be referred to as Brainstem Auditory Evoked Response (BAER), Brainstem Evoked Potential (BSEP), and Brainstem Evoked Response (BSER).
+May require sedation.

 Minnesota's Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program is called the Child and Teen Checkups (C&TC) Program and is the responsibility of the Department of Human Services.
-EPSDT is the largest comprehensive and preventive health care program for Medicaid-eligible children and youth from birth to age 21.
-About 320,000 children under the age of 21 years who are enrolled in Minnesota's Health Care Programs are eligible to receive Child and Teen Checkups and comprehensive health care.
+EPSDT is the comprehensive and preventive health care program for Medicaid-eligible children and youth from birth through age 20 years.

 An electronic medical device surgically implanted to bypass damaged structures in the inner ear and directly stimulate the auditory nerve in order to receive and process sound and speech.